walles/cleverdrawer/README.md

 * Put some contents in the grid.
 Anything goes.
 * Sort app list alphabetically by title
 * List installed app names in the grid
+* Add an icon above each app name
+* Make the grid scrollable